Orbit¶

 If

-will not return a valid patch because there are no transitions occurring in the future, thenHASNEXTPATCH
+:NEXTPATCHwill return a valid patch, this is true.
+If:NEXTPATCHwill not return a valid patch because there are no transitions occurring in the future, thenHASNEXTPATCHwill be false.

-both only operate on the current momentum of the object, and do not take into account any potential changes planned with maneuver nodes.
-To see the possible new path you would have if a maneuver node gets executed exactly as planned, you need to first get the orbit that follows the manuever node, by looking at the maneuver node’s :ORBIT suffix <node>, and then look at it’s :NEXTPATCH` and ``:HASNEXTPATCH
+Both :NEXTPATCH and :HASNEXTPATCH both only operate on the current momentum of the object, and do not take into account any potential changes planned with maneuver nodes.
+To see the possible new path you would have if a maneuver node gets executed exactly as planned, you need to first get the orbit that follows the manuever node, by looking at the maneuver node’s :ORBIT suffix <node>, and then look at it’s :NEXTPATCH` and ``:HASNEXTPATCH.

 Deprecated Suffix¶